Frequently Asked Questions

 Option 1 events always start at the beginning of a complete hourly interval.
 If the start time identified in the EEA notice is not hour-aligned, the associated DSGS event start time is rounded to the nearest hour, with times ending in 30 minutes rounded to the next hour.
 If the end time identified in the EEA notice is not hour-aligned, the associated DSGS event end time is always rounded to the following hour.

-Incentive Option 2: Incremental Market-Integrated Demand Response Capacity
+Incentive Option 2: Market-Integrated Demand Response Incremental Capacity Pilot

 Demonstrated capacity will be calculated based on resource availability and performance during a defined availability window.
-Aggregations may participate on nonholiday weekdays only, or all days including weekends and holidays for a higher incentive level.
-To receive incentives for incremental capacity under Option 2, demand response (DR) resources must bid or self-schedule for at least three consecutive hours between 4:00 p.m. and 10 p.m.
-For a resource with a capacity obligation on a monthly resource adequacy (RA) showing, the RA availability and bidding rules take precedence over DSGS.*
+A PDR aggregation may participate on non-holiday weekdays only, or all days including weekends and holidays for a higher incentive level.
+To receive incentives for incremental capacity demonstrated under Option 2, the PDR must have capacity bid at a price no greater than $600/MWh (or self scheduled) in the day-ahead market for at least three consecutive hours between 4:00 p.m. and 10:00 p.m.
+For a PDR with a capacity obligation on a monthly resource adequacy (RA) showing, the RA availability and bidding rules take precedence over DSGS.*

 Unlike the must-offer obligation under the RA program, DSGS does not require offering any minimum amount (MW).
 Instead, the DR provider may determine the appropriate amount to offer; this amount may factor into demonstrated capacity if dispatched.
 If the DR provider does not bid (or self-schedule) during these hours, a value of zero will be utilized for the performance calculation.